 We have tried to remove the need for you to touch many surfaces, apart from the climbing walls, on your passage through the building.
 Many doors are now held open safely to enable touch free passage through corridors, which also aids better ventilation.
-Key touchable surfaces will be wiped down frequently with appropriate cleaning products.

 We are removing all non essential items such as leaflets, menus etc. Please do not ask us to display any literature for you, and do not leave anything with us.

 We strongly recommend that you wash your hands regularly.